Prince Charles in Newfoundland to start Canadian tour

 Britain’s longest-reigning monarch, 96-year-old Elizabeth has stopped making international trips and has dramatically cut back on her public duties, although she made a surprise visit Tuesday to a train station in central London to see a newly completed subway line named in her honor.

-Last week, she asked her son and heir to the throne, Prince Charles, to preside over the state opening of Parliament and deliver the Queen’s Speech, which lays out the government’s legislative program.
+Last week, she asked her son and heir to the throne to preside over the state opening of the UK Parliament and deliver the Queen’s Speech, which lays out the government’s legislative program.

 The royal couple’s tour in Canada comes as some Caribbean nations are considering removing the queen as head of state.
 Barbados cut ties with the queen in November, transforming from a constitutional monarchy to a republic.
 Jamaica has also talked about becoming a republic but has made no moves.